kubeflow/examples/telco-kaggle-competition/Readme.md

 # Objective

-This example is based on the Bluebook for bulldozers competition.
-The objective of this exercise is to predict the sale price of bulldozers sold at auctions.
+This example is based on the Telco Customer Churn competition.

 ## Environment